Alexander Kanoldt: Career

-After military service in World War I from 1914 to 1918, the still lifes Kanoldt painted show the influence of Derain and an adaptation of cubist ideas.
+Following military service in World War I from 1914 to 1918, the still lifes Kanoldt painted show the influence of Derain and an adaptation of cubist ideas.

 By the early 1920s Kanoldt developed the manner for which he is best known, a magic realist rendering of potted plants, angular tins, fruit and mugs on tabletops.
 He also painted portraits in the same severe style, as well as geometrical landscapes.
-In 1925 he was made a professor at Breslau Academy, a post he held until 1931.
-During this time he came into conflict with the Bauhaus faction at the Academy, and he was increasingly at odds with the avant garde.
+In 1925 he was made a professor at Breslau Academy of Arts, a post he held until 1931.
+During this time he came into conflict with the Bauhaus faction at the academy, and he was increasingly at odds with the avant garde.
 From 1933 until his resignation in 1936 he was the director of the State School of Art in Berlin.

 With the rise of the Nazi regime in 1933 Kanoldt attempted accommodation, painting in a romantic style, but nonetheless many of his works were seized by the authorities as degenerate art in 1937.

 He died in Berlin on 24 January 1939.